Symbols

 bulletThere is "Personal Symbolism" in which the interpretation comes from the individual thinking of each person.
 It is from this source that much of the 'rubbish' surrounding Masonic symbols derives.
 Any person can make any claim about this or that symbol - and many early Masonic writers did!
 Their plethora of works gives rise today to the fanciful claims by those who seize upon the earlier (and far more 'dramatic') prose of a century ago to make false charges about 'true meaning'.

-bulletIn contrast, there is "Masonic Symbolism" in which specific symbols are explained by recognized Masonic sources and ritual.
+bulletIn contrast, there is "Masonic Symbolism" in which specific symbols are explained by recognized Masonic sources and, particularly, by specific explanations right in the ritual.

 bulletAnd lastly, there is "Comparative Symbolism" - in the same sense as one might commonly use the word "Comparative" in the study of Comparative Religion, wherein various religions are studied and compared from the standpoint of similarities and differences.